dongheenam/dongheenam.info/content/posts/2022/svelte-object-store.md

 </label>
 ```

 What if the component needs to access multiple stores at once?
-Of course it can import all of them, but you can `derive` a read-only store from multiple stores:
+Of course it can import all of them, or you can `derive` a read-only store from multiple stores:

 ```javascript {path="stores.js"}
 import { writable, derived } from "svelte/store";